-LGBTQ Youth of Color Face Additional Challenges "Being black already makes life hard.
+LGBTQ Youth of Color Face Additional Challenges

+"Being black already makes life hard.
 Adding being gay on top on that is extremely difficult."

-LGBTQ youth of color often experience additional stress and adverse effects to their health and wellbeing as a result of bias around their intersecting identities.
+LGBTQ youth of color often experience additional stress and adverse effects to their health and well-being as a result of bias around their intersecting identities.
 In addition to homophobia or transphobia, LGBTQ youth of color may encounter racism and discrimination on a daily basis and in various forms that can further complicate their ability to express, explore and/or manage their LGBTQ identities.

 For LGBTQ youth of color, the challenges in finding LGBTQ counselors of color or programs that relate directly to their experiences with LGBTQ- and race-based discrimination often lead to feelings of isolation and a lack of a sense of belonging.

 "I go to a Catholic school, where I've heard that my counselor has made some racist comments in class.
-Unless I IIO percent trusted and were close to my counselor, I wouldn't feel comfortable confiding in them."
+Unless I 110 percent trusted and were close to my counselor, I wouldn't feel comfortable confiding in them."

 To address these disparities, programs are needed that address the specific needs of LGBTQ youth of color, including anti-racism and LGBTQspecific programs.
 Youth-serving professionals also require training that addresses the multiple and intersecting identities of LGBTQ youth and specifically of LGBTQ youth of color.

 "My town is very tiny, racist and homophobic.
 I don't trust anyone to talk about LGBTQ issues."

-4 IN 5 LGBTQ YOUTH OF COLOR HAVE PERSONALLY EXPERIENCED RACISM33 say racism affects the lives of people of their same racial/ethnic group34 86% say racism has impacted the life experiences of people close to them35 1 IN 5 thinks about racism every day36 ONLY 11% OF LGBTQ YOUTH OF COLOR BELIEVE THEIR RACIAL/ETHNIC GROUP IS REGARDED POSITIVELY IN THE UNITED STATES37 Trans Youth Need Our Support Transgender and gender-expansive youth face many serious challenges in the school system.
+OF LGBTQ YOUTH OF COLOR BELIEVE THEIR RACIAL/ETHNIC GROUP IS REGARDED POSITIVELY IN THE UNITED STATES37

+HRC 2018 LGBTQ YOUTH REPORT

+Trans Youth Need Our Support

+Transgender and gender-expansive youth face many serious challenges in the school system.
 In addition to more overt forms of discrimination such as verbal and physical harassment, they also commonly report being barred from using locker rooms or bathroom facilities that match their gender identity and not being addressed by the appropriate pronouns or their chosen names.

 These negative school experiences have damaging implications for transgender and gender-expansive youth, and further contribute to hostile learning environments where they feel unsafe and unprotected.

 "I feel that school has never been a safe space for me to be me.
 I don't want my parents to hear that I am transgender."

-"Despite how confident I feel in my gender identity, I'm afraid of being judged and mistreated because I am still in the early stages of transitioning, particularly because my parents don't allow me to present as a female when it comes to dress and makeup."
-51% OF TRANS YOUTH CAN NEVER USE THE RESTROOMS OR LOCKER ROOMS THAT MATCH THEIR GENDER IDENTITY38 ➤ ONLY 31% can express themselves in a way that completely reflects their gender identity in school39 → ONLY 1 IN 3 are always called by their true name in school40 → ONLY 1 IN 5 are always called by their pronouns in school41 Trans and gender-expansive youth often are unable to use school restrooms or locker rooms corresponding to their gender identity.
+51% OF TRANS YOUTH CAN NEVER USE THE RESTROOMS OR LOCKER ROOMS THAT MATCH THEIR GENDER IDENTITY38 can express themselves in a way that completely reflects their gender identity in school39 are always called by their true name in school40 are always called by their pronouns in school4 my parents don't allow me to present as a female when it comes to dress and makeup."
+Trans and gender-expansive youth often are unable to use school restrooms or locker rooms corresponding to their gender identity.

+\rightarrow ONLY 1 IN 3

 Reasons Why Trans Youth Can't Use the Restroom or Locker Room That Best Reflects Their Gender42

 "I would like to talk about socially transitioning at school, but I have no clue what the school's policy for this is."

 As a result, many youth are forced to resort to other measures - sometimes extreme, such as avoiding the bathroom altogether - due to the barriers they face to facility access.

 Options for Trans Youth That Are Unable to Use the Restroom or Locker Room That Best Reflects Their Gender43

-"I wait until I get home to use the bathroom, even when I'm at school for 10+ hours...
+"I wait until I get home to use the bathroom, even when I'm at school for IO+ hours...
 I wear my gym clothes over my normal clothes to avoid changing in locker rooms."